NickSapphire/ShortestCommonSuperstring/README.md

 ## How to use

-The ```shortest_common_superstring.py``` script contains all the functions
+The shortest_common_superstring script contains all the functions which are imported into the main script is used for testing with user input or randomly generated sequences.

-Once it's run, the program will interactively prompt the user for the following input, respectively:
+Once it's run, the program will prompt the user for the following input, respectively:
 - ```seq```: The original sequence the program will partition into overlapping k-mers and try to reconstruct.
 If it is left blank, it will ask for an additional argument ```size``` and create a randomly generated sequence of that length.